hoffstadt/DearPyGui/docs/README.md

 | **macOs** | _Metal_ |
 | **Linux** | _OpenGL3_ |

-In the same manner Dear ImGui provides a simple way to create tools for game developers, _DearPyGui_ provides a simple way for python developers to **create quick and powerful GUIs for scripts**.
+In the same manner Dear ImGui provides a simple way to create tools for game developers, _Dear PyGui_ provides a simple way for python developers to **create quick and powerful GUIs for scripts**.

 | [Installing](#installing) - [Usage](#usage) - [Features](#some-features) - [Support](#support) - [Building](#building)|